puppetlabs/puppet-docs/source/puppet/5.3/hiera_quick.md

 Set values in your common data - the level at the bottom of your hierarchy.

 This hierarchy level uses the YAML backend for data, which means the data goes into a YAML file.
-To know where to put that file, combine a few pieces of information:
+To know where to put that file, combine the following pieces of information:

 * The current environment’s directory.
 * The data directory, which is a subdirectory of the environment.
 By default, it’s `<ENVIRONMENT>/data`.